 Transition Nursing (NUR 201) will be taught online with onsite labs and clinicals in the Spring Semester.
 Students must obtain an 80% competency and satisfactory clinical performance to progress.
-Upon successful completion of NUR 201 and its co-requisites, the student will enter at the senior level in the summer.
 Progression requirements regarding general education courses must be met as published.
 Students may attempt NUR 201 only two times.
-If unsuccessful on the second attempt, the student must utilize Option I when reapplying.
+If unsuccessful on the second attempt, the student must reapply through the generic ADN program.